God's Little Acre

 Soderbergh's output inventories series of elliptical figures, soft powers, tech threats and some market discussions.
 (Only The Girlfriend Experience also points back to concerns of virtuality.)

-Soderbergh movies often concern: the financial market (The Informant!, TGE), ominous internet (Kimi, sex, lies..), isolation /persecution (TGE, King of the Hill, Kafka, sex, lies...) and capers/conspiracies are often present.
-Spy thriller style meted out care of mumblecore aesthetics, along with spare decor and dialogue.
+Soderbergh movies often concern the following: the financial market (The Informant!, TGE), ominous internet (Kimi, sex, lies..), isolation /persecution (TGE, King of the Hill, Kafka, sex, lies...) and capers/conspiracies are often present.
+Spy thriller styles meted out care of mumblecore aesthetics, along with spare decor and dialogue.
 Main characters battle accusal of crimes, suffer because they lack money, uncover a conspiracy, or hide for survival.
-The aforementioned battles are all frequent tropes and concerns in the films of Roman Polanski.
-In movies such as Rosemary Baby (from a novel by Ira Levin containing many more explicit mentions of Jewishness), The Tenant, Frantic, to The Ghost Writer, Polanski 's protagonists are hunted, chased, and persecuted.
+These are battles also frequently drawn in the films of Roman Polanski.
+They often connect or noticeably resemble the persecution of Jews.
+In Rosemary's Baby (from a novel by Ira Levin containing many more explicit mentions of Jewishness), The Tenant, Frantic, to The Ghost Writer, Polanski 's protagonists are hunted, chased, and persecuted.
 They must discover that their own partner or their own government or their own apartment building is conspiring against them.
+Assimilation has failed.
 To excuse anxieties and pure neurosis; to refuse ones own paranoia tinted fears is revealed as a fatal flaw.
 They must acknowledge and explore the fear in order to survive.
 In the final act of Soderbergh's Kimi, it is revealed that Angela's life hinges on the very same.
 Her ability to hide and remain closed off to people now must be employed to detect the enemy yet remain undetected.
 It is a Jewish quality in that it can be needed for a Jew to survive.
 Similarly, it is hard not to see the role that hiding out and not being revealed (for one's Jewishness) in Polanski's own life (from the ghetto in WW2 Poland) has informed his artistic work in film.
 Soderbergh's King of the Hill contains one of the first filmed appearances of Adrien Brody.
 He plays a character who teaches the impoverished hero (Aaron Kurlander, possibly also a Jewish character) how to hide.
 Brody's character Lester is an endearing small-time criminal helping (semi) abandoned 12 year old Aaron get out and about of his shantytown motel room without the motel workers discovery.
 If they get a chance, they will padlock the room and steal all its belongings; his parents were not able to pay the bill.
 It is strongly suggested Lester is good at hiding because he has always had to.
 There is one comment by a street cop who questions A on Lester's whereabouts.
 "Where's that Yid you hang out with hiding out??
 Lester....oh yeah, Silverstone.
 Lester Silverstone."
 Nine years later Brody won the Academy Award for Best Lead Actor in a film, in Roman Polanski's The Pianist.
 Portraying Wladysaw Szpilman, a pianist who must first hide he is a Jew, and then must hide that he exists at all; in a bombed out home to survive the Warsaw Ghetto, survive the Shoah.
 Perhaps Roman and Steven watch each other's films.
 They make pictures dominated by those who must hide.

 Soderbergh served as Executive Producer on two (favorable to Roman) Roman Polanski documentaries: Roman Polanski: Wanted and Desired (2008), and Roman Polanski: Odd Man Out (2012.)
 He even legally petitioned for Roman to be freed from his decades old legal persecution as well.